MEng Computer Science

 The placement enables you to experience the application of aspects of your degree course in an industrial context and the group work which such experience requires.

 You will normally do a three month placement between third and fourth year (Industrial Placement 1).
-In addition you may elect to take a second placement between fourth and fifth year (Industrial Placement 2).
+In addition you may elect to take a second placement between fourth and fifth year (Industrial Placement 2) which is 20 credits.

-You should pick four of the following classes.
+You should pick four of the following modules.

 - enable you to understand the challenges of advanced software design and the issues associated with large-scale software architectures, frameworks, patterns and components